PythonCharmers/CoursePreparation/what_to_expect.md

 We highly recommend that you arrive or log in by **8:40am** on the first day so you can settle in and/or try out your computer setup before the course starts.

+## Format

+Each topic is a mixture of hands-on exercises and expert instruction.

 ## Exercises

 There will be practical programming exercises throughout the course.
+These will be challenging and fun, and the solutions will be discussed after each exercise and provided as source code on the USB sticks.
+During the exercises, the trainer will offer individual help and suggestions.

 ## Questions